Singulink/Singulink.IO.FileSystem/Docs/index.md

 **Singulink.IO.FileSystem** is part of the **Singulink Libraries** collection.
 Visit https://github.com/Singulink/ to see the full list of libraries available.

+## Installation

+The package is available on NuGet - simply install the `Singulink.IO.FileSystem` package.

+**Supported Runtimes**: Anywhere .NET Standard 2.1+ is supported, including:
+- .NET
+- Mono
+- Xamarin

 ## Information and Links

 Here are some additonal links to get you started: